inex/ixp-manager-docs-md/docs/grapher/mrtg.md

 TMPCONF=/etc/mrtg.cfg.$$

 # Download the configuration via the API.
 Be sure to replace 'your_api_key'
-# with your actual API key (see API documenation).
+# with your actual API key (see API documentation).
 curl --fail -s -H "X-IXP-Manager-API-Key: your_api_key" \
     https://ixp.example.com/api/v4/grapher/mrtg-config >${TMPCONF}